How the Riverfront Master Plan will impact future development of Wichita

-Standing firm, for now, in downtown Wichita since the late 1960’s, is the Century II Performing Art’s and Convention Center.
+WICHITA, Kan.
+(KSNW) – Standing firm in downtown Wichita since the late 1960s is the Century II Performing Arts & Convention Center.

 It sits along the Arkansas River which is more than just a highway of water.